NCAR/DART/models/wrf/tutorial/README.rst

 ``WRF_RUN`` directory for the tutorial.

 WRF and WRFDA should be built with the "dmpar" option, while WPS can be built "serial"ly.
-See the WRF/WRFDA documentation for more information about building these packages.
+See the WRF documentation for more information about building these packages.

 ..
 Warning::